Badrri-Narayanan/perl-cgi-docker-image/README.md

 Once you start the container, I have given some sample perl scripts to get yourselves familiarized with Perl CGI scripting

 You can access the webpage using [this link](http://localhost:8080/)

+Since we use Docker volumes, you can easily use this image as a development or sandbox environment to code and test your CGI scripts.
+Any change you do to your file that is present within the volume will instantly reflect inside the container!

 ### Note: